pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/1_read_documents_without_type_safety/instructions.md

 > You can see a number of new lines of code added for you in this step.
 As the focus is on effect querying and type-safety in this workshop, you won't have to write much UI code, new widgets will be provided for you throughout the workshop.

-Scroll down to `TODO(1)`, on line `233`.
+Scroll down to `TODO(1)`.
 The first step in reading or writing to Firestore, is to have a reference to the required collection.

 ```dart
 CollectionReference<Map<String, dynamic>> get _pollsRef =>